-[Add Requirements specific to this pump type]

 ADD DATA TABLES/SCHEDULES AT THE END OF THE SECTION TO PRESCRIBE THE PRELIMINARY AND FINAL FIELD DATA AND FREQUENCTY OF COLLECTION THAT SHALL BE COLLECTED AND SUBMITTED TO SUBSTANTIATE A FUNCTIONALITY OF A PUMP PERFORMING AS INTENDED.
 COORDINATE WITH INSTRUMENTATION AND CONTROL – TO THE EXTENT PRACTICAL, ALIGN DATA REQUIRED WITH AVAILABLE INSTRUMENTATION AND A PLC DATA LOG/HISTORIAN.

 General information and description